matn7/CS-Notes/src/main/java/deployment/LINUX.md

 **The cut Command**

-- `cut [file]`      Cut out selected portions of file.
+- `cut [file]` - Cut out selected portions of file.
 If file is omitted, use standard input.
-- `-d delimeter`    Use delimiter as the field separator.
+- `-d delimiter` - Use delimiter as the field separator.
-- `-f N`            Display the Nth field.
+- `-f N` - Display the Nth field.

 ```console
 grep -i john jezz.mp3